 On December 22, 2022, two 2007-built product tankers, the re-named Algoberta and Algotitan, were acquired.
-The Algotitan began domestic operations in early 2023 while the Algoberta began 2023 operating in Northwestern Europe.
+The Algotitan began domestic operations in early 2023 while the Algoberta began 2023 operating in Northwestern Europe, joining the domestic product tanker fleet in the second quarter of 2023.